Skip to main content

 Academy Leadership Excellence Framework model

-What is the Academy Leadership Excellence Framework?
+What is the Academy Leadership Excellence Framework (ALEF)?

-The ALEF sets out the practices, capabilities and dispositions required for excellence at all levels of leadership.
-It equips teachers and school leaders with the skills and mindset to navigate student-centred decision making and drive positive change.
+The Academy Leadership Excellence Framework (ALEF) is a guide for developing leadership skills in schools.
+It sets out the practices, capabilities, and dispositions required for excellence at all levels of leadership, from classroom teachers to principals.
+The framework equips school leaders with the skills and mindset to make student-centred decisions and drive positive change within their schools.

 Domains

-• leading the management of the school
+4. Leading the management of the school: Effectively managing school operations and resources

 Dispositions